mablanco/docker-adoptopenjdk8-jre-hotspot/README.md

 You can use any JVM argument as long as you mount into the container the folder that hosts the files the JVM is going to work on.

 **Note:** Keep in mind that this image won't run applications that need a graphical interface out of the box.
-You'll need extra tweaks for that. have a look at <https://github.com/mablanco/docker-vassal> for an example on how to achive this easily.
+You'll need extra tweaks for that.
+Have a look at <https://github.com/mablanco/docker-vassal> for an example on how to achive this easily.